Pelvic Inflammatory Disease

 How is pelvic inflammatory disease (PID) treated?

-If you have a very bad case of PID or are also pregnant, you may need to stay in the hospital and get antibiotics through a vein (intravenous).
-Sometimes surgery is needed to drain a pocket of infection, or abscess.
+If PID is severe, if you're pregnant, or if you don't get better by taking antibiotics at home, you may need to be treated in the hospital and get antibiotics through a vein (intravenous).
+In rare cases, surgery is needed to drain a pocket of infection, or abscess.